 Who Leads What: MarOps Roles in the 4-Quadrant Framework

-Marketing Operations isn't a department.
-It's a discipline.
-Every business that produces content at scale is doing MarOps whether they've named it or not.
-The question is whether they're doing it deliberately or chaotically.
+Marketing Operations is not a department.
+It is a discipline.
+Every business that produces content at scale is doing MarOps whether the team has named it or not.
+The question is whether the work is deliberate or chaotic.

 The 4-Quadrant Framework gives MarOps structure: who leads what, where the handoffs happen, and why the sequence matters.
 When these answers are clear, the operation runs.
-When they're fuzzy, you get noise.
+When they are fuzzy, the output is noise.

 The Founder or CEO: Owning the Seed